-- Report - Unsettled: Life in Australia's private rental market.
-Choice, National Shelter and the National Association of Tenant Organisations (NATO) have recently collaborated to research and publish a 24 page report on what it is like being a tenant in the private rental market.
+- Unsettled: Life in Australia's private rental market - Choice, National Shelter and the National Association of Tenant Organisations (NATO) have collaborated to research and publish a 24 page report on what it is like being a tenant in the private rental market.
 National Shelter's Rental Survey Media Release on the report is also available.

-- Helping households manage their energy costs - Energy Partners Program.
+- Energy Partners Program - Helping households manage their energy costs.
 The Energy Advisory Service also offers free independent information about saving energy in the home.

-- Anglicare’s Rental Affordability Snapshot 2016 The Rental Affordability Snapshot is designed to highlight the lived experience of looking for housing while on a low income and is conducted in April each year.
+- Anglicare’s Rental Affordability Snapshot 2016 - The Rental Affordability Snapshot is designed to highlight the lived experience of looking for housing while on a low income.

 - “Smart cities wouldn’t let housing costs drive the worse-off into deeper disadvantage” Professor Emma Baker, Professor Andrew Beer and Assoc.
 Professor Rebecca Bentley have recently completed research and published a paper entitled “Housing affordability and residential mobility as drivers of locational inequality” in The Conversation online newsletter.

-- The annual Report on Government Services (RoGS) 2016 provides information on the equity, effectiveness and efficiency of government services in Australia.
+- The annual Report on Government Services (2016) - provides information on the equity, effectiveness and efficiency of government services in Australia.